 Irvine Population Growth

 The city of Irvine's population grew substantially as city planning was underway.
-At the time of the 1970 census, the population was just over 10,000.
+At the time of the 1970 census, the community was just over 10,000.
 This increased to over 62,000 over the next ten years.
 In its short history, it continues to grow at a rapid rate, most recently growing by over 25% between the 2010 census and estimates taken in 2016.
 The educational and employment opportunities offered by this planned city are just a few of the contributing factors to expected future population growth.